anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 things done comes from the respect & cooperation of her subordinates.

-In more technical terms, the event-loop contains a queue of tasks (think: "jobs", "work-orders", etc.) to be run.
+In more technical terms, the event-loop contains a queue of tasks (think: "jobs", "work-orders", "callbacks", etc.) to be run.
-Some tasks are added directly by you, and some indirectly by asyncio.
+Some jobs are added directly by you, and some indirectly by asyncio.
 The event-loop pops a task from the queue and invokes it (or gives it control), similar to calling a function.
-That task then runs.
+That callback then runs.
 Once it pauses or completes, it returns control to the event-loop.
-The event-loop then pops and invokes the next task in its queue.
+The event-loop then pops and invokes the next job in its queue.
 This process repeats indefinitely.
 If there are no more jobs pending execution, the event-loop is smart enough to rest and avoid needlessly wasting CPU cycles, and will come back when there's